Research Council and evaluation bodies

 Evaluation bodies

 The evaluation bodies evaluate proposals and lay the groundwork for the funding decisions made by the Research Council.
 The members of these bodies are for the most part researchers working at higher education institutions.
-A third are women, and a third work at institutes based abroad.
+In the bodies of the Research Council, the representation of women and men must target at least 40 percent.